kkohbrok/mls-associated-parties/draft-kohbrok-mls-associated-parties.md

 - All associated parties keep track of the group state on a per-commit basis including the group’s RatchetTree and GroupInfo
-- All external parties publish LeafNodes that can be retrieved by group members to add the owner to a group as an associated party
+- All external parties publish AssociatedPartyEntries that can be retrieved by group members to add the owner to a group as an associated party

 # Overview